 Although keloids are seen among people of every country and every race, massive keloids seem to be unique to Africans and African Americans, and those with dark skin color who have previously undergone surgery, often more than once.
 Massive keloids are totally devastating and have a major impact in the lifestyle of the person.
 They are seen in patients with most severe form of keloid disorder – those who harbor the most severe form of keloid disorder.

-Treating massive keloids is very challenging and requires a long-term plan of action and often several rounds of cryotherapy as well as intra-lesional steroids and chemotherapy drugs.
+Treating maassive keloids is very challenging and requires a muti-disciplinary and long-term plan of action.

-My personal experience with such patients is that neither surgery nor radiation therapy works in this situation; keloids get much worse after these interventions.
-These patients need some form of systemic treatment that would control their disease, yet none is available at this time.
+Unfortunately, in situations like this, and in patient with extensive disease, neither surgery nor radiation therapy can resolve the problem at hand.
+We need innovative treatments, and some form of systemic treatment that would control the disease, yet none is available at this time.